willcosgrove/cartman/README.md

 # config/initializers/cartman.rb
 Cartman.config do
   cart_expires_in 604800 # one week, in seconds.
-This is the default cost_field :cost # for cart totaling quantity_field :quantity # for quantity totaling
+This is the default unit_cost_field :unit_cost # for cart totaling
+  quantity_field :quantity # for quantity totaling
   redis Redis.new # set the redis connection here end
 ```

 - The `cart_expires_in` setting will let you set how long a cart should live.
 If no items are added to the cart before the time expires, the cart will be cleared.
 If you want to disable cart expiration, set this to `-1`.
-- `cost_field` lets you tell Cartman where you're storing the "cost" of each item, so that when you call `cart.total` it knows which values to sum.
+- `unit_cost_field` lets you tell Cartman where you're storing the unit_cost of each item, so that you can use the `cost` method on the item, and the `total` method on `Cart`.
+- `quantity_field` lets you tell Cartman where you're storing the quantity of each item.
+The `Item#cost` method uses this along with the `unit_cost` field to determine the cost.
+- `redis` lets you set the redis connection you want to use.
+Note that this is not redis connection options, this is an actual instance of `Redis`.

 ## Usage